galette/galettedoc/source/faq/index.rst

 Making them non uniques is not a solution we want to rely on.
 This would be complicated, and should be source of many bugs.

 However, it is possible in Galette to :ref:`link several members <linkmembers>`.
-That way, some informations such as email and postal addressess will be retrieved from the parent member if missing.
+That way, some informations such as email and postal addresses will be retrieved from the parent member if missing.

-This allows finally to use a unique email address for several members in database; but they are no duplicates in database.
+This allows finally to use a unique email address for several members in database; but they are not duplicates in database.